How to Apply Makeup for Video Presentations

 There are many ways to apply eye makeup to enhance or minimize or create different effects for wide-set, close-set, deep-set eyes as well as prominent, droopy or hooded lids.
 Let me know in the comment section below if you would like to know more about these applications.

-In this article, I will focus on a “classic” mmakeuplook which is timeless and suitable for all ages and most eye-shapes.
+In this article, I will focus on a “classic” makeup look that is timeless and suitable for all ages and most eye-shapes.
 Make sure that the eyeshadows you use are Matte based; we want to draw the viewer eye in – not bounce and reflect light at them with shimmers, frost shadows – which can make your eyes look uneven or slightly distorted.
-If you must use a shimmer only apply it in the arch of your eyebrow very sparingly.
+If you must use a shimmer only apply it to the arch of your eyebrow very sparingly.

-- Apply the base or lightest color from the base of lthe ash line to the brow
+- Apply the base or lightest color from the base of the lash line to the brow

 - From the lash line run the contouring shadow (darker shade) out towards the outer part of your eye and then up to the crease line forming a V-shape

 - With a soft fluffy dome brush blend so there are no harsh lines